JonnyBro/JaBa/README.md

 ### Selfhosting

-You can host JaBa yourself!\
+You can host JaBa yourself.\
 Use [this instruction](https://github.com/JonnyBro/JaBa/wiki/Self-Hosting) to learn how!

 ## Links